cmuratori/computer_enhance/perfaware/sim86/README.md

 **Part1_0_SlowDecode**: No simulation, just decoding.
 The decoding works directly off a transcription of the table from the 8086 manual, with no attempt to accelerate it, so decoding is quite slow (compared to what we could expect if we used a lookup).
 After instructions are decoded, they are printed to the console in Intel ASM syntax.
 This decoder is only tested to guarantee binary-exact reassembly up through [ASM listing 42](../part1/listing_0042_completionist_decode.asm), and may fail on 8086 machine code not covered by those tests.

+**Part1_1_SlowExec**: Adds simulation and cycle count estimation.
+This update also included minor fixes to the instruction decoder as issues from users were reported and resolved.

 ### Building:

 The code is structured such that compiling `sim86.cpp` with any compiler should produce a usable console program, no build tools necessary.
 For example, to build the program with MSVC you would do: